NorwegianVeterinaryInstitute/BioinfTraining/assembly_visualization.md

 conda activate <IGV:envname>
 ```

-From the folder you want to work in transfer the following files from Abel to your pc:
+From the folder you want to work in transfer the following files from Saga to your pc:
 - the assembly and annotation files
 - the .bam file